Noise: Bad for Your Hearing, Bad for Your Health!!

 When properly selected and used, HPDs can be powerful tools for preventing NIHL.
 HPDs are required by law to be labeled with a Noise Reduction Rating (NRR) that is based on performance obtained under ideal laboratory conditions.
 Usually, people obtain far less protection than the labeled rating because they do not wear the devices correctly, especially for foam or plastic non custom plugs, or neglect to wear them during the entire period of the noise exposure.
 It must be emphasized that the best hearing protector is not the one with the highest NRR, but the one that people will consistently wear whenever exposed to loud noise.

-Audiology Dr. Brandy Vowell, your Tulsa Audiologist, is pleased to provide answers to your hearing protection concerns.
+Audiology Dr. Brandy Vowell, your Tulsa Audiologist in Oklahoma, is pleased to provide answers to your hearing protection concerns.